Congratulations to the Class of 2016, graduation recap

 In recognizing the greatness of our classmates and ultimately thanking a plethora of people towards the end of her speech, Sasha exhibited the type of generosity she displayed over her five years at Farragut.

-She capped her final words as a Farragut student with the best possible advice for future alumni that would soon join the likes of astronauts, military leaders, real estate tycoons, athletic champions, and world-renowned chefs.
+She capped her final words as a Farragut student with the best possible advice for future alumni that would soon join the likes of astronauts, best boarding school in USA leaders, real estate tycoons, athletic champions, and world-renowned chefs.

 “I don’t want to tell anyone how to live their lives, but if I had to give a piece of advice, it would be this.
 Helen Keller once wrote that ‘Life is either a daring adventure or nothing at all.’
 Taking risks is the only way to live a successful and happy life.
 This sense of adventure may manifest in the smallest of ways but will always have the biggest impact.
 You can change career paths, or start your own club, or even just make conversation with a stranger during Freshman orientation.
 Have a little faith in yourself and rule your life not with fear but with courage, compassion, and confidence.”